astropy/astropy/docs/units/ref_api.rst

 Reference/API
 *************

 ..
-TODO: the :noindex: directive used below are necessary to avoid an issue related to type hints (see https://github.com/sphinx-doc/sphinx/issues/9813 and possibly https://github.com/sphinx-doc/sphinx/issues/11225) where the type hints are incorrectly interpreted as references, leading Sphinx to think that there are
+TODO: the :noindex: directives used below are necessary to avoid an issue related to type hints (see https://github.com/sphinx-doc/sphinx/issues/9813 and possibly https://github.com/sphinx-doc/sphinx/issues/11225) where the type hints are incorrectly interpreted as references, leading Sphinx to think that there are